embSneakers/embSneakers/README.md

 # The Sneakers Project

-This is the repository for the paper _"Using Web Data to Reveal 22-Year History of Sneaker Designs"_ submittted to the Web Conference 2022.
+This is the repository for the paper _"Using Web Data to Reveal 22-Year History of Sneaker Designs"_ submittted to **The Web Conference (WWW) 2022**.

 ### Data Description